cwong239/307FinalProject/docs/SEQUENCE.md

 # UML Sequence Diagram for Authentication and Access Control

+As mentioned in the [security documentation](/docs/SECURITY.md), at Fotomagic the development team took security seriously and below is the relevant UML sequence diagrams for access control operations in the application.

 **Note any block in the Database column if not explicitly mentioned as using Azure or Mongo DB, it is assumed to be Mongo DB**

 ## Register Diagram